 Leading up to the conference, it’s easy to spend hours pouring over the lengthy and detailed agendas.
 They’re typically chock full of digital and social offerings, tracks dedicated to content marketing and community management, photography and video tutorials, and PLENTY of networking opportunities with fellow attendees and brands.

-Then, at some point a week or so before it’s time to leave, this question inevitably pops up: What should I wear?
+Then, at some point a week or so before it’s time to leave, the question of how to dress for a conference inevitably comes up: What should I pack?

 Well, friends, I’m here to tell you a secret.
 One that’s garnered a chuckle from my co-workers … truly.